awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-configurationseteventdestination.md

 # AWS::SES::ConfigurationSetEventDestination<a name="aws-resource-ses-configurationseteventdestination"></a>

 Specifies a configuration set event destination\.
+An event destination is an AWS service that Amazon SES publishes email sending events to\.
+When you specify an event destination, you provide one, and only one, destination\.
+You can send event data to Amazon CloudWatch or Amazon Kinesis Data Firehose\.
+For information about using configuration sets, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/monitor-sending-activity.html)\.

 **Note**
-When you specify an event destination, you must provide one, and only one, destination\.
-The destination can be CloudWatch, Amazon Kinesis Data Firehose, or Amazon Simple Notification Service \(Amazon SNS\)\.

-An event destination is the AWS service to which Amazon SES publishes the email sending events associated with a configuration set\.
-For information about using configuration sets, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/monitor-sending-activity.html)\.

-You can execute this operation no more than once per second\.
+You can't specify Amazon SNS event destinations in CloudFormation templates\.

 ## Syntax<a name="aws-resource-ses-configurationseteventdestination-syntax"></a>